dmytrodev21/kentico-website/README.md

         * Under the Servers section > Project Url, set the correct URL according to your IIS configuration.
 1. Build the solution.
 1. Open the `/Config/ConnectionStrings.config` file to eventually adjust the connection string (in the same way as you did with the administration interface project).

-## Troubleshooting

-If you encounter a problem while going through the course, please let us know either through the course survey or by [filing an issue](https://github.com/Kentico/training-kentico-k12/issues/new) here in GitHub.